-I think my earliest memory about turnips is from my dad and his brothers.
-They always used to joke that they were so poor growing up that all they had to eat were turnip tops.
+They liked to joke that they were so poor growing up that all they had to eat were turnip tops.
 Haha.
-They didn’t even have the turnip roots.
-Only the leftovers!

-The story is embellished further, so they might add that food was so scarce the boys would steal the turnip tops from each others’ plates.
+The story was embellished further that food was so scarce, the boys would steal the turnip tops from each others’ plates.
 Weren’t those the days!

-Turnip roots, along with their tops (also known as turnip greens), are pungent, but this taste becomes milder with cooking.
-They are also slightly bitter, although not overly so like dandelion greens are.
+Turnips are a little pungent, which makes them heating, but the sharp taste does get milder with cooking.
+They are also slightly bitter, although not overly so like dandelion greens.